terrimporter/MetaWorks/README.md

 **Step 1.
 Prepare your environment for the pipeline.**

-If you don't already have conda on your system, then begin by following the instructions for installing conda under Implementation notes (above).
+If you don't already have conda on your system, then begin by following the instructions for installing conda under [Implementation notes](#implementation-notes).

 Activate the MetaWorks_v1 environment